 Day 9 - Verde Canyon Railroad Excursion

-After a late morning check-out from the hotel, we head to the Verde Railroad depot for a quick lunch on your own before boarding the Verde Canyon Railroad.
+After a morning at leisure, we head to the Verde Railroad depot for a quick lunch on your own before boarding the Verde Canyon Railroad.
 The train takes us into the Verde Canyon and along the Verde River, one of the most important water resources in this area of Arizona.
 Enjoy a leisurely ride spotting wildlife and seeing ancient Indian formations and other geological points of interest.
 After our train excursion, we board our motorcoach for a drive up the Mogollon Rim to Winslow, Arizona.
 Overnight Winslow.
 (B)